ossec/ossec-docs/docs/programs/util.sh.rst

 The ``util.sh`` script can add a file to be monitored by ``ossec-logcollector``.
  It can also add a full_command to check for changes to a website, or for changes to the name server of a domain.

+A `blogpost <http://dcid.me/2011/10/3woo-alerting-on-dns-ip-address-changes/>`_ from Daniel Cid (for 3WoO) introduced this utility.

 util.sh argument options
 ~~~~~~~~~~~~~~~~~~~~~~~~